Deleh/spiderss/README.md

 ### NixOS

 Just call `nix-shell` in the project directory.
-This will drop you into a python environment with the requirements fulfilled
+This will drop you into a python environment with all requirements fulfilled

 ### Legacy OS